agustig/one_task/README.md

 This project is a starting point for a Flutter application.

+This application use Icon from [Flaticon](https://www.flaticon.com/free-icon/list_4472515#) as App Icon.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)